teyaberg/synth-ecg/README.md

 ## Installation

-You can install the package by cloning the repo and running
+You can install the package by cloning the repo and running:

 ```bash
 pip install -e .